 Do you want your child to love herself?
 Don’t tell her she’s worth it.
 Tell her you are.

-If you liked this post, please share it with your friends using the icons below, and I’ll love you intensely if you click the thumbs-up button at the bottom of this post.
-I’d really love to hear your comments, so please don’t be shy (comments make me do a happy dance).
+If you liked this post, please share it with your friends using the icons below, and I’ll love you intensely if you comment, so please don’t be shy (comments make me do a happy dance).
 You can also join the fun on Facebook, Pinterest and Twitter.

 You can also follow my blog with Bloglovin.